-McLaren Health Care, through its subsidiaries, will be the best value in healthcare as defined by quality outcomes and cost.
+McLaren Health Care will be the best value in health care as defined by quality outcomes and cost.

-Corporate Compliance Statement of Purpose:
+Corporate Compliance Statement of Purpose

 The Corporate Compliance Program of McLaren Health Care will provide guidance and evaluation of systems and processes to facilitate and promote ethical and legal conduct.